cogsandsquigs/website/src/content/blog/Surviving-Early-Action.md

 There's also the **CSS Profile** and **FAFSA**.
 For US students, you'll want to fill out the **FAFSA** (and may even be required to by your state!).
 It's an application for free federal aid from the US to use towards tuition/boarding/etc. fees, and its, uh, free!
 There's also the **CSS Profile**, which is made by our beloved lord and savior CollegeBoard and costs money to send.
 However, many schools require this to see if they need/want to give you financial aid.

-These forms usually open in Oct
+These forms usually open[^5 in October and are due sometime in December (although MIT's is due the 30th of November).
+It's best to complete them as soon as possible, and you'll want whoever does your finances to do that for you (or at least help)

 [^1]: Early Decision is *binding* for most (if not all) schools.
 See [Filling out the CommonApp](#Filling out the CommonApp)
 [^2]: See: [MIT's application](https://apply.mitadmissions.org/apply), the [UC Colleges Application](https://apply.universityofcalifornia.edu), et cetera.
 [^3]: Again, see [MIT's essay questions](https://mitadmissions.org/apply/firstyear/essays-activities-academics/), the [UC Colleges Personal Insight questions](https://admission.universityofcalifornia.edu/how-to-apply/applying-as-a-freshman/personal-insight-questions.html), et cetera.
 For some reason, the University of Washington doesn't require an essay in the Writing section of the CommonApp, but *does* require it in its own supplemental sections?
 Whatever.
 [^4]: Unless you're applying to [UChicago](https://www.uchicago.edu/), in which case they [get funky with it](https://collegeadmissions.uchicago.edu/apply/uchicago-supplemental-essay-questions).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjI4NzE2OTVdfQ==
+eyJoaXN0b3J5IjpbLTk2NTM3Njc5MF19
 -->